WolfgangErb/GraphWedgelets/README.md

 General Description
 -------------------

-This package contains a simple Matlab implementation for the illustration of graph-based wedgelets in image compression.
+This package contains a Matlab implementation for the illustration of graph-based wedgelets in image approximation and compression.

 <a href="http://www.lissajous.it/wedgelets.html"> Graph wedgelets</a> are a tool for lossy data compression based
 on the approximation of graph signals by piecewise constant functions on adaptively generated binary wedge partitioning trees (BWP trees) of a graph.
 Graph wedgelets are discrete variants of continuous wedgelets and binary space partitionings known from image processing.
 Wedgelet representations of graph signals can be encoded in a simple way by a set of graph nodes and applied easily to the compression of graph signals and images.
 A detailed description of the encoding and decoding of graph signals with wedgelets is given in [1].

 <br>